 If you can, try to streamline your management tools to the bare minimum.
 This doesn’t mean you have to give up vital services such as communications or bookkeeping.

 What you can do is find a centralized agency management solution that solves multiple problems at once, such as Bonsai.
-By combining project management, client relationship management, bookkeeping, invoicing, and client platform software in one, you can easily keep track of nearly every aspect of your business.
+By combining project management, client relationship management and financial management software in one, you can easily keep track of nearly every aspect of your business.

 It ensures that your team members have a quick way to check project milestones, schedules, and specific details on the project that can be found in client profiles to help them meet customer demands.